jayk-gupta/web-resources-project/README.md

 3. Create a new object for your resource in the appropriate json file.
 4. Add the details of your resource: title,description,link,image link.

+# Contributing
+We welcome contributions from the community!
+If you're interested in contributing to this project, please read our contribution guidelines for more information on how to get started.

+# License
+MIT License